isabella232/rtos-docs-pr.sv-se/rtos-docs/threadx/chapter4.md

 ## <a name="tx_mutex_create"></a>tx_mutex_create

-Skapa mutex för mutex för mutex
+Skapa mutex för ömsesidig exkludering

 ### <a name="prototype"></a>Prototyp